Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Garland doesn’t always look like green branches.
-It can be all colors, materials, shapes, and sizes.
-I’m going to show you how to make the cutest DIY Christmas garlands.
+It can be any color, material, shape, or size.
+I’m going to show you how to make the cutest, easiest DIY felt Christmas garlands.

-This DIY Christmas garland is one of my favorites.
+This DIY Christmas garland tutorial is one of my favorites.
 It’s pretty, bright, happy, and festive.

 The idea for these DIY Christmas garlands came from one tiny little thing – felt balls.
 Then the idea grew to felt and embroidery thread.
 The idea for creating cute garlands grew and grew.